 A simple test is to read your emails aloud to see how they sound.
 If the letter sounds fine, it probably reads fine, too.

-Sending Formal Emails to Multiple Recipients
+The Best Way to Send Business Emails to Multiple Recipients

 That’s where GMass comes in.